PangolinPaw/MarsMonitor/readme.md

 ## Installation

+### Install tesseract:

+If testing on Windows, you'll also need a copy of tesseract placed in the same directory as `mars_monitor.py`, it's available from https://github.com/UB-Mannheim/tesseract/wiki

+When running 'for real' on a Raspberry Pi, install tesseract with:

+`sudo apt install tesseract-ocr`

+`sudo apt install libtesseract-dev`

+### Install this application

-Clone this repo, then:
+Clone this repo

+Install dependencies:

 `pip install -r requirements.txt`

-If testing on Windows, you'll also need a copy of tesseract placed in the same directory as `mars_monitor.py`, it's available from https://github.com/UB-Mannheim/tesseract/wiki

 ## Usage